Spotting the signs of subsidence

 Subsidence is when the foundations of a property begin to sink into the ground below the building, which can make the foundations unstable.

-At Total Landlord, they have one of the highest average payouts of all claims, at almost £7,000 per claim.
+The frequency of subsidence claims has fluctuated over the last five years, but like those for storm damage, they’re on the rise due to climate change.
+At Total Landlord, subsidence claims have one of the highest average payouts of all claims, at almost £7,000 per claim.

+The highest claim for subsidence over the last five years was in 2022, when the landlord noticed that the front bay window was separating from the main building due to movement from tree roots.
+This resulted in a claim for £52,731.
 The sooner subsidence is treated, the better, so it's important that both landlords and tenants are aware of the warning signs.

 Before investing in a buy to let property, check the surveyor’s report for signs of subsidence